 A failover cluster is a combination of one or more physical disks in a Microsoft Cluster Service (MSCS) cluster group, known as a resource group, that are participating nodes of the cluster.
 The resource group is configured as a failover clustered instance that hosts an instance of SQL Server.
 A SQL Server failover clustered instance appears on the network as if it were a single computer, but has functionality that provides failover from one node to another if one node becomes unavailable.
-For more information, see Getting Started with SQL Server 2008 Failover Clustering.
+For more information, see Failover Clustering.

 Failover clusters provide high-availability support for an entire Microsoft SQL Server instance, in contrast to database mirroring, which provides high-availability support for a single database.
 Database mirroring works between failover clusters and, also, between a failover cluster and a nonclustered host.

-For an introduction to database mirroring, see Database Mirroring Overview.
+For an introduction to database mirroring, see Overview of Database Mirroring.

 Mirroring and Clustering